 There is a list of various requirements that a business should think about when investing in a BOP.
 Often, those in low-risk industries are more likely to qualify for this umbrella policy, if they're looking for a combination of general liability insurance and property insurance coverage at a discount.

-Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance meet most qualifications.
+Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance to meet most qualifications.

 For document particulars, you can set an appointment with an insurance agent to review their overall Business Owners' Policy (BOP) insurance program and get a good quote for your needs.